DominicWasiewicz/DominicWasiewicz/README.md

-### Hi there 👋, my name is Dominic Wasiewicz
-#### Computer Science
 ![Computer Science ](https://github.com/DominicWasiewicz/DominicWasiewicz/blob/main/Banner.jpg)
+# Dominic Wasiewicz

-I'm Dominic and I am currently a Computer Science student in Toronto.
+I'm Dominic and I'm currently a Computer Science student in Toronto.
 I enjoy learning languages and frame works like React and Java.
 I am also interested in other areas such ui design, and the area in general.

-Skills: JAVA / REACT / HTML / CSS
+## Skills
+* Java
+* React
+* HTML, CSS, JS

 - 🔭 I’m currently working on my website
 - 📫 How to reach me: dominic.wasiewicz@outlook.com